juanjocerero/thelounge-plugin-am/README.md

 *   `response_text` (string): The message that the plugin will send in response.
 Can contain dynamic variables.
 *   `response_channel` (string, optional): The channel or user to which the response should be sent.
 If not provided, the response is sent to the `listen_channel`.
 *   `cooldown_seconds` (number, optional): The number of seconds the rule must wait before it can be triggered again.
 This is useful to prevent flooding.
 If not specified, it defaults to **5 seconds**.
+*   `delay_seconds` (number, optional): The number of seconds the plugin will wait before sending the response after a trigger is matched.
+This is useful for simulating a more natural, human-like response time.
+If not specified, it defaults to **0 seconds** (instant response).

 ### Dynamic Rules with Regular Expressions